 Construction of Heritage Park achieves the vision of architects Walter Wilder and Harry White, designers of the state capitol.
 Their 1911 master plan for the Capitol Campus called for a park that physically and visually connects the capitol buildings and grounds with the city of Olympia, Puget Sound and the Olympic Mountains.

-Heritage Park is managed by the Department of General Administration.
+Heritage Park is managed by the Department of Enterprise Services.

 For more information, see a brief history of Heritage Park.